1940s Jitterbug Novel

 Half a century later, another 17 year-old ingénue discovers dirty martinis, old jazz, vintage clothing, a skirt wrapping around a warm thigh on a crowded dance floor.

-“The Girl in the Jitterbug Dress” is the parallel story of two young women struggling with budding sensuality, new independence and recent loss, united across generations by a 1940′s swing dress.
+“The Girl in the Jitterbug Dress” is the parallel story of two young women struggling with self-doubt, loss and redemption, united across generations by a 1940′s swing dress.

 Tam Francis, author of “The Girl in the Jitterbug Dress,”